 Yes, there was heroism and bravery...but too often at the expense of someone else.
 Oppression of others is tightly woven into the American Story.
 First Nations/Native Americans, Africans, Irish, Catholic, Jews, Chinese, Japanese, Hispanic, Arabic and Muslims have all served their time as the Undeserving Villain in the story of America.
 The Losers.
 The people who do not get to write the truth of their experiences into the story because it would damage our national self esteem to know that We are one in the same.

-America is a great nation.
-I am proud to be an American.
+I am proud to be a citizen of the United States of America.
 However, I will not tell my daughter the same stories I was told.
 I will not allow her to believe that there were gifts that were given with no strings attached in the formation of our nation.
 I will not encourage her to think that to be American is to be better, or more, or unthinkingly correct in what she sees and hears.

 This year, I put away Encounter and begin reading Lies My Teacher Told Me by James Loewen to Emily.